caocscar/sql-intermediate/README.md

 ```

 ## LATERAL JOIN
-Looks like window functions are not compatible with lateral joins since they require more than one row to operate properly.
+`Lateral` joins allow you to reference table columns in the preceding left table of the join.
+They serve as an alternative to using CTEs.
+Looks like window functions do not work with lateral joins since they require more than one row to operate properly.

 ```SQL
 SELECT orders.orderid